thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-2.md

 Location
 ```

-If this scenario sounds familiar, you may be recalling a recent article by Jeff Hicks, [Creating PowerShell Property Names][CreatingPowerShellPropertyNames].
+If this scenario sounds familiar, you may be recalling a recent article by Jeff Hicks, [Creating PowerShell Property Names](https://jdhitsolutions.com/blog/powershell/7937/creating-powershell-property-names/).
 Jeff was playing around with the `BluebirdPS` module and called out the fact that it does not output a proper looking PowerShell object.
 Obviously, I knew that the API-based commands returned the raw object from Twitter, after conversion by `Invoke-Method`.
 It was a matter of releasing the minimum viable product to get it in the hands of people, maybe even awesome people like Jeff, to begin testing.